vjammi/datastructures/src/main/java/ds/patterns/dfs/readme.md

 ```

 ## Print all Decimal
-Observation: when the set of digit choices available is large, using a loop to enumerate, results in shorter code (this is okay!)
+Observation: When the set of digit choices available is large, using a loop to enumerate, results in shorter code (this is okay!)
 Note: loop over choices, not decisions.
 If the number of choices is variable, will need to use a loop, e.g., chess game.
 ```